sudheerj/reactjs-interview-questions/README.md

 25. ### What are Higher-Order Components?

-    A _higher-order component_ (_HOC_) is a function that takes a component and returns a new component.
-Basically, it's a pattern that is derived from React's compositional nature.
+    A _higher-order component_ (_HOC_) is a function that takes a component and returns a new enhanced component with additional props, behavior, or data.
+It’s a design pattern based on React’s compositional nature, allowing you to reuse logic across multiple components without modifying their internals.

-    We call them **pure components** because they can accept any dynamically provided child component but they won't modify or copy any behavior from their input components.
+    We consider HOCs **pure components** because they don’t mutate or copy behavior from the original component—they simply **wrap it**, enhance it, and pass through the necessary props.
+The wrapped component remains decoupled and reusable.

     ```javascript
     const EnhancedComponent = higherOrderComponent(WrappedComponent);
     ```
+    Let's take an example of a `withAuth` higher-order component (HOC) in React.
+This HOC will check if a user is authenticated and either render the wrapped component if authenticated or redirect (or show a message) if not.

+    **withAuth HOC Example:**
+    ```jsx
+    import React from 'react';
+    import { Navigate } from 'react-router-dom'; // For redirection (assuming React Router v6)

+    const isAuthenticated = () => {
+      // e.g., check for a valid token in localStorage or context
+      return !!localStorage.getItem('authToken');
+    };

+    function withAuth(WrappedComponent) {
+      return function AuthenticatedComponent(props) {
+        if (!isAuthenticated()) {
+          // User is NOT authenticated, redirect to login page
+          return <Navigate to="/login" replace />;
+        }

+        // User is authenticated, render the wrapped component
+        return <WrappedComponent {...props} />;
+      };
+    }

+    export default withAuth;
+    ```
+    **Usage**
+    ```jsx
+    import React from 'react';
+    import withAuth from './withAuth';

+    function Dashboard() {
+      return <h1>Welcome to the Dashboard!</h1>;
+    }

+    // Wrap Dashboard with withAuth HOC
+    export default withAuth(Dashboard);
+    ```

     HOC can be used for many use cases:

-    1. Code reuse, logic and bootstrap abstraction.
+    1. Code reuse, logic and bootstrap abstraction (e.g., fetching data, permissions, theming).
-    2. Render hijacking.
+    2. Render hijacking (e.g., conditional rendering or layout changes).
-    3. State abstraction and manipulation.
+    3. State abstraction and manipulation(e.g., handling form logic).
-    4. Props manipulation.
+    4. Props manipulation(e.g., injecting additional props or filtering them).

+    Some of the real-world examples of HOCs in react eco-system:
+    1. connect() from react-redux
+    2. withRouter() from React Router v5
+    3. withTranslation() from react-i18next
+    4. withApollo() from Apollo client
+    5. withFormik from Formik library
+    6. withTheme from styled components

     **[⬆ Back to Top](#table-of-contents)**